 - Switch off the ignition by turning the ignition key to the position \boxtimes .

+- Remove the seat. (

+p.
+179)

-- Disconnect negative cable of the 12-V battery to avoid damaging the onboard electronics. - Remove positive terminal cover 2.
+- Disconnect negative cable 1 of the 12-V battery to avoid damaging the onboard electronics. - Remove positive terminal cover 2.

-Connect the battery charger to the 12-V battery.
+Connect a battery charger to the 12-V battery.
 Switch on the battery charger.